-Jerry Dickey, Ph.D., was appointed Director of the University of Florida School of Theatre + Dance (College of Fine Arts) in July 2012.
+Jerry Dickey, Ph.D., served as Director of the University of Florida School of Theatre + Dance (College of Fine Arts) from 2012 to 2018.
 Dickey, who received his Bachelor of Fine Arts in Theatre at the University of Florida, earned his Master of Arts in Theatre at the University of Louisville and his Doctorate of Philosophy in Theatre History at Indiana University.

 Dickey joined UF from the University of Arizona where he was associate dean of the College of Fine Arts, with previous service in the institution's School of Theatre Arts as interim director, vice-director and director of graduate studies.
 He is a former recipient of the Charles and Irene Putnam Award for Excellence in Teaching (2001) and the Roy A. and Stardust K. Johnson Faculty Mentoring Award (2000) from the University of Arizona.